mikechen66/GPU-Parallel-Program-Development/CUDA-Samples/Readme.md

 https://docs.nvidia.com/cuda/cuda-samples/index.html#cross-samples

-- dbg=1 - build with debug symbols
+2.dbg=1 - build with debug symbols

 $ make dbg=1

-- SMS="A B ..." - override the SM architectures for which the sample will be built, where "A B ..." is a space-delimited list of SM architectures.
+3.SMS="A B ..." - override the SM architectures for which the sample will be built, where "A B ..." is a space-delimited list of SM architectures.
 For example, to generate SASS for SM 50 and SM 60, use SMS="50 60".

 $ make SMS="50 60"

-- HOST_COMPILER=<host_compiler> - override the default g++ host compiler.
+4.HOST_COMPILER=<host_compiler> - override the default g++ host compiler.
 See the Linux Installation Guide for a list of supported host compilers.

 $ make HOST_COMPILER=g++